1 out of 15 in Lomond Hills Regional Park # 1 out of 247 in Fife

 West Lomond is the highest point in the county of Fife, Scotland and the highest peak in the Lomond Hills.
-Its volcanic dolerite cone rises above an escarpment of carboniferous sandstone and limestone layers.
-The conspicuous peaks of West Lomond, and its neighbour East Lomond, are visible for many miles around, which explains their name, the 'Lomond' or 'Beacon' hills.
+Its cone-shaped summit, which is the remains of a volcanic plug, rises above an escarpment of Carboniferous sandstone and limestone layers, capped with a quartz-microgabbro sill.
+The conspicuous peaks of West Lomond, and its neighbour East Lomond, are visible for many miles around, which explains one suggested origin of their name, the 'Lomond' or 'beacon' hills.
+On the summit are the remains of an Iron Age hill fort.

-Another route of ascent leaves from the Bunnet Stane and climbs diagonally up the steep north slopes of the escarpment to a gap in the cliffs, above which one gains the plateau a short distance from the summit cone.
-On this route there are more interesting features to the landscape, however the climb is steeper and begins at a much lesser altitude than the Craigmead car park.
+West Lomond is usually climbed from Craigmead car park on the Falkland-Leslie road which is at a height of almost 300 metres.
+Another route of ascent leaves from the Bunnet Stane and climbs diagonally up the steep north slopes of the escarpment to a gap in the cliffs, gaining the plateau a short distance from the summit cone.
+This route is steeper and begins at a much lower altitude than the Craigmead car park.

 There's a trail leading to the summit.